diegolamonica/XTemplate/readme.md

 - *`applyString (templateString, items, [callback])`*
   The same as `apply` method but using directly a string.

+- *`setLang(langName)`
+  Set the lang to the new one.
+It will update the translation strings loading the files from the defined source (see [Produce multilingual contents](readme.md#user-content-produce-multilingual-contents) section).

 # Templates Syntax

 The template syntax is really easy, to understand and remember: